-You’ll Meet Some Amazing People, Building Friendships & Professional Connections for Life
+3. You’ll Meet Amazing People, Build Lifelong Friendships, & Make Professional Connections for Life

 One of the most rewarding parts of travel is meeting new people.
 If you can combine this with developing meaningful professional relationships, it makes traveling even more worthwhile.

-Think about how a gap year might help you explore options that you otherwise may never have been exposed to.
-Travelling opens up a multitude of freelance and short-term opportunities - maybe you could explore writing, graphic or web design, or any one of a number of careers that offering flexible and remote work.
-The opportunities are endless!
+Think about how a gap year might help you explore options you otherwise may never have been exposed to.
+Travelling opens up a multitude of freelance and short-term opportunities - maybe you could explore writing, graphic or web design, or any one of many careers that offer flexible and remote work.
+The possibilities are endless!

-Increasing Your Emotional Intelligence by Interacting with Different People & Cultures
+5. You'll Increase Your Emotional Intelligence by Interacting With Different People & Cultures

-Emotional intelligence (EQ) - the ability to perceive, understand and manage your feelings and emotions - impacts how behave, navigate social situations, and make decisions.
-In 2011, one in three hiring managers rated EQ as the most important factor when recruiting (source).
+Emotional intelligence (EQ) - the ability to perceive, understand and manage your feelings and emotions - impacts how you behave and navigate social situations and make decisions.
+In 2011, one in three hiring managers rated EQ as the most crucial factor when recruiting (source).

-While most people naturally develop EQ in social situations, these skills really come to fruition when you combine them with traveling overseas.
-Many people develop a sense of empathy and understanding, and tolerance, from their time abroad, and there are even gap year opportunities that specialize in wellness if you want to kick it up a notch.
-As well as making you a well-rounded and caring person, these skills contribute to a strong sense of EQ and that will help you in your future career.
+While most people naturally develop EQ in social situations, these skills come to fruition when you combine them with traveling overseas.
+Many people develop a sense of empathy, understanding, and tolerance from their time abroad. and there are even gap year opportunities that specialize in wellness if you want to kick it up a notch.
+As well as making you a well-rounded and caring person, these skills contribute to a strong sense of EQ, and that will help you in your future career.

 There are aspects of travel that can be technically difficult.
 Maybe you’ve traversed an ice field or scaled a rock wall, coordinated a group tour for your friends through an unknown country, or cooked a meal for 30 hungry volunteers at a work camp.
-All of these tasks develop your technical skills and can help you figure out where your true passion lies.
+These tasks develop your technical skills and help you figure out where your true passion lies.

 Maybe you can qualify to become a mountain guide, work as a travel consultant or start your own catering business.
-A revelation about what inspires you might be less of a lightning strike, and more of a gradual realization of what brings you satisfaction when you interact with -- and help -- other people.
+A revelation about what inspires you might be less of a lightning strike and more of a gradual realization of what satisfies you when you interact with -- and help -- other people.

-It’s Always Good to Learn What Has Worked for Others & What Hasn't
+7. You Can Learn What Has Worked for Others -- & What Hasn't

 Sometimes, you need to take a bit of a step back to move forward.
 This doesn’t mean you stop altogether.
 It just means you might need to gain a different perspective.

 A gap year can provide you the lens through which you can gain clarity over your future study or career path.
-Relocating yourself physically can often foster a new perspective on future possibilities.
-Immersing yourself in a different culture can also help you realize that priorities actually differ across the world, and may help you to gain a more holistic perspective on what is important.
+Relocating yourself can often foster a new perspective on future possibilities.
+Immersing yourself in a different culture can also help you realize that priorities actually differ across the world and help you gain a more holistic perspective on what is important.
 All of these effects of a gap year will help you be more successful in choosing your career path.

 A gap year provides you the perfect opportunity to prove, to yourself and to others, that you are capable of making it on your own.
 Some of the best possible attributes for a successful career are being self-reliant and resilient, traits that you will naturally develop by challenging yourself by going overseas.

-Developing a sense of independence can also help you to disconnect from some of the trappings of modern life (particularly social media) and help you to develop as an individual.
+Developing a sense of independence can also help you disconnect from some of the trappings of modern life (particularly social media) and help you grow as an individual.
 All that Eat Pray Love stuff, and the many quotes you read about travel helping you to become a better person?
-They’re actually kind of true -- and they can massively help you in choosing your next job and plotting your career path.
+They’re actually kind of true -- and they can massively help you choose your next job and plot your career path.

 You know what?
 Not every experience in life is amazing.
 There may be days that you are traveling or volunteering that are downright uncomfortable.
 You might end up doing work that you find tedious or stressful.
 There is nothing wrong with this.

-You May Even If You End Up Back Where You Started
+You May Even End Up Back Where You Started

 Let’s say you make it through your gap year, but you still have no idea what you want to do.
 This might feel like a failure -- but it isn't!

 If you hadn't taken a gap year, how would you have spent that time?
-You could have sat at home playing video games in your underpants or worked at a boring 9-5 job at your parent's office.
-Or, you could have traveled the world, met amazing people and went on some great adventures.
-I can assure you that one of these options will do a far greater more in developing you as a person, and it isn’t the couch!
-You will walk away with memories that will last a lifetime, having developed the skills needed to help ensure future career success.
+You could have sat at home playing video games in your underpants or worked at a tedious 9-5 job at your parent's office.
+Or, you could have traveled the world, met amazing people, and went on some great adventures.
+I can assure you that one of these options will do far more in developing you as a person, and it isn’t the couch!
+You will walk away with memories that will last a lifetime, developing the skills needed to help ensure future career success.